cardinalblue/figma-asset-downloader/README.md

    - Make sure you've set the FIGMA_TOKEN environment variable or included it in a .env file

 2. **Error: Configuration file not found**
-   - Ensure you have a configuration file at `.figma/asset_download.yaml`
+   - Ensure you have a configuration file at `.figma/figma-asset-downloader.config.yaml` or `figma-asset-downloader.config.yaml` in the root directory
    - You can copy the example from `figma-asset-downloader.config.yaml` as a starting point

 3. **No components found matching the provided names**